georgian-io-archive/foreshadow/doc/users.rst

 Through overriding these various components, any combination of feature engineering can be achieved.
 To generate this configuration dictionary after fitting a Preprocessor or a
-Foreshadow object, run the :code:`serialize()` method on the Preprocessor object or on :code:`Foreshadow.X_preprocessor` or :code:`y_preprocessor`.
+Foreshadow object, run the :code:`serialize()` method on the Preprocessor object or on :code:`Foreshadow.X_preparer` or :code:`y_preparer`.
 That dictionary can be programmatically modified in python or can be serialized to JSON where it can be modified by hand.
 By default the output of :code:`serialize()` will fix all feature engineering to be constant.
 To only enforce sections of the configuration output from :code:`serialize()` simply copy and paste the relevant sections into a new JSON file.